LaZoark/MySQL-on-Raspberry-Pi/How_to_do_it.md

 # MySQL on Raspberry Pi
-This is a simple guide to establish your own database with MySQL (I would recommend using MariaDB instead).
+This is a simple guide to build your own database with MySQL (I would recommend using MariaDB instead).

 MariaDB intended to maintain high compatibility with MySQL, ensuring a drop-in replacement capability with library binary parity and exact matching with MySQL APIs and commands.
 However, new features diverge more.
 It includes new storage engines like Aria, ColumnStore, and MyRocks.